tedkirkpatrick/474-14-1/Week3-Day3.md

 Key points to look for:

-* What is a good balance of partitions of the data?
+* What is a good trade-off of partitions of the data?
-* How do large information retrieval systems (such as search services) different from other services?
+* How do large information retrieval systems (such as search services) differ from other services?